Updated: October 12, 2024

 You can access NCCI’s website or they may be contacted at 800-622-4123.

-For more information, we’ve included resources from the state of Alaska below.
+More resources from the state of Alaska

 Not only is having a workers’ comp policy required by law, but it also makes sound business sense.
 This type of policy protects (and provides peace of mind) to both workers and their employers.
 In addition, employers can rest easy knowing they have coverage should a worker experience an incident while on the job.